Project

 Updated by Nicolas PERRON about 11 years ago

-Updated by Dennis Cabooter almost 11 years ago
+Updated by Dennis Cabooter about 11 years ago

 Maybe I should not comment on this, since I'm just a normal user who knows nothing about Java or Jetty.
 I know Jetty exist, but I have never configured memory for it.
 To be honest, in whatever which file that could be done, I would never change memory settings unless someone from normation or the documentation advice me to and it's very clear for me what to change and where and why.
 Like the documentation advices about PostGres settings (which is also an internal part of Rudder).